-- Whenever possible the key person or back up key person always greets young children.
-This ensures that young children are received into the setting by a familiar and trusted adult. - The key person who greets the child marks their presence and time of arrival in the register. - If a child who is expected fails to arrive, this is recorded on the child's personal file and the setting manager is immediately notified so that they can contact the child's parents to find out why the child is absent following procedure 09.2 Absence. - The key person ensures that the child has been signed in by the parent and there is a clear indication of who will be collecting the child, and at what time. - The key person greets the parents and takes time to hear information the parents need to share.
+- A key person always greets young children at the door.
+This ensures that young children are received into the setting by a familiar and trusted adult. - The key person who greets the child marks their presence and time of arrival in the register. - If a child who is expected fails to arrive, this is recorded on the child's personal file and the setting manager is immediately notified so that they can contact the child's parents to find out why the child is absent following procedure 09.2 Absence. - A key person greets the parents and takes time to hear information the parents need to share.
 They inform the parents of aspects of the day, such as if there is an agency member of staff or flexible worker in, which members of staff will be around later when parents collect their child, any planned outings, or special planned event.
-Any consent forms are signed. - The key person receives the child physically and tunes in to how he or she is feeling and prepares to meet his/her needs. - Parents should spend a few minutes with their child and key person before leaving.
-Many parents will be in a hurry, but this can have an unsettling effect. - Always ensure that the parents say goodbye to their child and say when they are coming back, such as 'after tea', rather than just 'later'. - If the member of staff receiving the child is not the key person, the member of staff will hand over the information shared by the parents to the key person when they arrive.
+Any consent forms are signed. - The key person receives the child physically and tunes in to how he or she is feeling and prepares to meet his/her needs. - Parents are encouraged to say goodbye to their child at the door. - Always ensure that the parents say goodbye to their child and say when they are coming back, such as 'after tea', rather than just 'later'. - Any information received from a parent will be shared in the staff communication book.